 It is not necessary to have continuous coverage of focal lengths.
 This is a common misconception.
 If you have a 18-55mm lens, there’s no need to compulsorily buy a 55-200 or similar lens.
 You can combine it with a 105mm macro or maybe a Nikkor 70-300 or even a Nikkor 200-500.
 It all depends on the style of photography and what subjects interest you.

 For prime uses, one unwritten rule used to be to buy focal lengths in approximately doubling values.
 A user with an existing 50mm lens was told to buy at least a 105mm lens and then 200mm lens.
 Going wide, the same user was instructed to buy a 24 or a 28mm lens.
 I also used this method earlier to plan my purchases but now I have realized that I mostly use 25mm, 105mm and 135mm lenses.
 My camera bag has either 25mm with 105mm or 25mm with 135mm most of the times.
 Sometimes I ditch everything and use a standard 50mm lens.
 I have a 200mm lens lying with me which I have almost never used.
 It was bought following the above rule but later I realized that I did not use that focal length much.

-One lens a year is a safe method for the initial three years.
+One lens a year is a safe method for the initial three years, if you happen to click lots and lots of photographs.
 That’s three lenses now.
 Usually this is more than enough for any serious hobbyist.
 After this take a pause.
 Let few years pass by and upgrade your lens with your next camera body purchase.

 As the Oracle (from the film Matrix) would say – A photographer will know when it is time to buy the new lens.
 Are you truly ready to move to this new lens?